-The Operational Visibility and Mapping workstream within the National Network, Local Connections Programme will, in the coming years, deliver increased levels of network mapping and increased levels of network monitoring.
+The Operational Visibility and Mapping workstream within the DMSO will, in the coming years, deliver increased levels of network mapping and increased levels of network monitoring.
 Accurate network mapping will include accurate referencing of customers to substations and circuits, and the topology and electrical parameters of the LV circuits themselves.
-The existing maps are not always complete and there are gaps in the network which may leave some customers disconnected from the LV electrical model.
+The existing maps are not always complete and there are gaps in the network which leave some customers disconnected from the LV schematic model.

-ESB Networks is also targeting the installation of 10,660 monitors in MV/LV substations by the end of PR5, enabling real-time monitoring of the network.
-These monitoring devices will be installed over the years 2023-2025 and will comprise both ground-mounted and pole-mounted devices.
-Once installed that will allow ESB Networks to measure certain electrical parameters including both voltage and current in up to 6 LV circuits in the MV/LV substation.
+ESB Networks is also targeting the installation of Circa.
+5,000 monitors in MV/LV substations by the end of PR5, increasing visibility and enabling near real-time monitoring of the network.
+These monitoring devices will be installed during the remainder of the PR5 period and will comprise both ground-mounted and pole-mounted devices.
+Once installed that will allow ESB Networks to measure certain electrical parameters including both voltage and current in the MV/LV substation.